FyreDay/Ty2AP-Client/README.md

 #### Manual Installation

-**To install MANUALLY** information setup can be found at the respective pages below

 - [TygerFramework](https://github.com/ElusiveFluffy/TygerFramework/releases/latest)

 - [TygerMemory 2](https://github.com/FyreDay/TygerMemory2) VERSION 1.0.0+

-1. Follow the Tyger Framework Setup guide
+1. Follow the Tyger Framework Setup guide linked above
 2. Add the Ty2 AP Client dll to your plugins directory that should have been created when installing TygerFramework.
-3. Put Tyger Memory 2 dll in the Dependencies folder inside the Plugins folder
+3. Put Tyger Memory 2.dll linked above in the Dependencies folder inside the Plugins folder

 Once you launch the game, the client should be up and running.